lendingloop/tech-team-presentations/slides/slide_16_qa_wrap.md

 layout: default
 ---

-# Questions & Discussion
+# Your Turn to Grill Me!

-## Let's Discuss
+## Let's Chat About...

-- Your payment processing experiences
+Your payment system horror stories (we've all got them)

-- Questions about our implementation
+Burning questions about our Temporal implementation

-- Interest in Temporal or Loop Card
+How this might apply to your own reliability challenges

-> **Thank you for attending!**
+> **Thanks for hanging out!
+You've been a fantastic audience.**

 <!--
 Wrap-up: